wtfleming/wtfleming.github.io/_posts/2014-12-06-clojure-docker-coreos.markdown

 d0f027da...
 172.17.8.103    -
 ```

 You should see something like the above.
+We haven't defined any metadata, but you could do something like tag a machine backed by a SSD drive, and then when you launch a service like PostgreSQL tell fleet that it should only run on a machine with that metadata.

 # Create A Service File